nedduc/Cookout-Brand-Awareness/README.md

 ### Unfixed Bugs

-I did not center a heading on the recipe page as I think the page reads better it has a nice flow.
+I did not center a heading on the recipe page as I think the page reads better, it has a nice flow.
 White space can be important.

 ## Deployment

 ###In order for someone to access I must deploy site to Github from Gitpod the container-based development platform I have been using:
   - Make sure that I have "git added", "git commit -m" & "git push" to Github
-  - Once in Github, I selected in my repositories the one that I wanted to deloy, select settings scroll down to the github pages section heading.
+  - Once in Github, I navigated to my sites repository - https://github.com/nedduc
-  - Selected source, clicked none, then selected "main".
-This refers to  Git branch.
+  - Under my repository name, to the right of the screen click  Settings.
+  - In the left sidebar, click Pages.
+  - Under “GitHub Pages”, use the None or Branch drop-down menu and select a publishing source.
+  - Optionally, use the drop-down menu to select a folder for my publishing source.
+  - Waited for page to refresh.
   - Scroll back down to Github pages section to get my deployed link.

 The live link can be found here - https://nedduc.github.io/Cookout-Brand-Awareness/

+# Cloning a Repository

+###I can clone my repository from GitHub to create a local copy on my computer and sync between the two locations:
+  - On GitHub, navigate to the main page of the repository.
+  - Above the list of files, click  Code.
+  - To clone the repository using HTTPS, under "Clone with HTTPS", click .
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click .
+To clone a repository using GitHub CLI, click Use GitHub CLI, then click.
+  - Open Terminal.
+  - Change the current working directory to the location where you want the cloned directory.
+  - Type git clone, and then paste the URL you copied earlier. $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
+  - Press Enter to create your local clone.

 ## Credits